Off Book: The Improvised Musical: Live events

+The show has been performed in front of live audiences on numerous occasions.

+The show was first performed live at the Charlotte Martin Theatre in Seattle during Bumbershoot on September 1, 2018.
+It was later performed live on October 4, 2018 at the Dallas Comedy House in Deep Ellum, and the following day at Station Theatre's Trill Fest in Houston, Texas.

+On January 25, 2019 in Bethlehem, Pennsylvania, the show headlined the 6th annual SteelStacks Improv Comedy Festival A live performance was held later in the year at the Kansas City Improv Festival on August 16, 2019.
+There was also a performance in 2019 at the London Podcast festival.

 Reception

-Roger Levesque gave one of their live performances four out of five stars in the Edmonton Journal.
 Tom Rainey praised the live episode titled "Forecast: Puberty Live!
 (With Nicole Byer and John Gemberling)" in Vulture saying that "the charm, charisma, and serious improv skills on display helped blow the roof off".
 The podcast was included on IndieWire's list of best podcasts in 2018 and 2019.